raspberrychris/cryptotravellers/content/blog/how-anonymous-is-bitcoin.md

 ## What Could a Crackdown on Cash mean?

-The issue of anonymity at the moment is not a key factor for choosing a coin at the moment.
-(We are still in the early stages of crypto adoption and decide to invest our life savings into a coin that Snoop Dogg recommended as it has a Meme Dog on the front of it).

-The main reasons for investing at the moment is to make more money and get rich.
+The issue of anonymity at the moment is not a key factor for choosing a cryptocurrency to invest in at the moment if we are honest.
+The main reasons for investing at the moment is to make money.
 People are looking to make the most gains and are willing to put their money wherever it gets the most returns.
-However, if there was a crackdown on cash and it was removed from the system then there would be an overwhelming demand for coins to adopt more privacy centric features.
+However, if there was a crackdown on cash and it was removed from the system all together, then there would be an overwhelming demand for coins to adopt more privacy centric features.

 ## Summary and Final Thoughts